reachnaidu/D365FOOnboardingAgent/README.md

 * **Automated Security Role Assignment:**
 * Directly pushes the identified security roles into the D365 user profile.
-* Dynamically manages membership in **Entra ID Security Groups**, ensuring that folder access and application permissions are aligned with the user’s ERP role.

 * **Intelligent License Optimization:**